coderbeez/qwerty/README.md

 Qwerty's look and flow was designed for simplicity and ease of use.

+**Name**

+Qwerty was chosen as it would be memorable for the target audience of coding students.

 **Navigation**

 The key driver of site design was navigation, allowing the user to find the desired location with as few clicks as possible.
-The site was divided into two distinct sections, **notes** and **links**, highlighted by the pared back navbar *home, notes, links* and the tagline text *save notes, share links*.
+The site was divided into two distinct sections, **notes** and **links**, highlighted by the pared back navbar home, notes, links and the tagline text save notes, share links.
 Users access either section by selecting a language from the section navbar dropdown.

 As links are not associated with accounts, users selecting a links language are immediately routed to the read links page for their chosen language.
 From here users can access the add link page, or use the bespoke accordion or word search to find and edit existing links.
 With four levels, the links accordion allows for efficient filtering.
 Again focusing on efficiency, the word search searches all four levels simultaneously.

-Users that select a language from notes are routed to the login page, if not already logged in, before being routed to the read notes page for their chosen language.
-Following a consistent design, users can again access the add note page,or use the accordion and word serach to find and edit existing notes.
-Once logged in, users remain logged in until they select logout or end their session.
+Users that select a notes language are routed to the login page, if not already logged in, before being routed to the read notes page for their chosen language.
+Following a consistent design, users can again access the add note page, or use the accordion and word search to find and edit existing notes.
+Users remain logged in until they select logout or end their session.
 New users can choose register directly from the notes dropdown or link from the login page.
 After registering, users are automatically logged in.
-The notes dropdown register option changes to logout once logged in following the mantra of only showing the user what they need, when they need it.
+The notes dropdown register option changes to logout once a user registers or logs in, following the mantra of only showing the user what they need, when they need it.

 **Colours & Fonts**

-Following on from simplified navigation, the site has been designed with minimal graphics, fonts and colours.
+Following on from simplified navigation, Qwerty has been designed with minimal graphics, fonts and colours.
+A simple pencil image, to reflect note taking, is used on the home page and repeated on the playlist.
+The main font *Cabin Condensed*, a very readable condensed font, was chosen to better display lists on mobile devices.
 In either normal or dark mode, the core colour scheme consists of a background, text and link colour.
 The stone and charcoal colours, taken from the pencil image, switch between background and text, depending on mode.
-The link colours, which identifying everything clickable, were chosen for contrast and accessilibity.
+The link colours, identifying everything clickable, were chosen for contrast and accessilibity.
 Flashed messages follow a green/red approach to notify or alert users.
-The main font *Cabin Condensed*, a very readable condensed font, was chosen to better display lists on mobile devices.

 ![Colours Image]( https://github.com/coderbeez/qwerty/blob/master/static/images/colours.png)